jturcotte/system-monitor-lamp/README.md

 # System Monitor Lamp
-A single-key USB keyboard-lamp that lights up according to the CPU, network and disk usages of the host.
+A USB lamp that lights up according to the CPU, network and disk usages of the host.

 ![The final result](lamp.gif)

 Each metric is displayed as one color channel; green for CPU, blue for network and red for disk.
 The LEDs on the ring are split according to the number of CPU cores for the green channel.
 For disk and network the ring is split in two, left for input and right for output.

-The lamp also functions as a USB keyboard.
-The Big Switch can be configured to report a key to be bound as a global shortcut and perform tasks on the host's operating system.
-I use it to lock the computer when I want to get a coffee, but lately I'm considering binding it to `killall -9 java`...

 ## How it works
 The Teensy firmware has support for [Raw HID](https://www.pjrc.com/teensy/rawhid.html), which can be used to